ezaanm/hotdogs-or-legs/README.md

 # some architecture jazzzZZz
 ## ML Jawn - Sara
+data - holds the test and train photos for the model (pulled from a github repository)
+     - testing data also holds the sample images given for the test model.py and hd_or_legs.h5 are the model -- run model.py to compile and save the model
-data - holds the test and train photos for the model model.py and hd_or_legs.h5 are the model modelUtils is list of functions used by the rest of the app to call on the model to predict for certain situations
+     - the model is saved to the file hd_or_legs.h5 and loaded for predictions modelUtils is list of functions used by the rest of the app to call on the model to predict for certain situations
+     - the predict function utilizes the loaded model to predict upon the tensorized images (which is done by load_image)

 ## Web Slingin - Ezaan
 server - hold main app and routes for Flask app, and main web interactions